Best Running Shoes for Plantar Fasciitis

 £150.00

-Support: Hoka Arahi
+Stability: Hoka Arahi

 Hoka Arahi has returned with another fantastic shoe we think you'll love.
 Featured in the upgraded model of the Arahi 7, you'll feel how light and breathable the upper material is – the engineered flat knit upper that allows for excellent airflow.
 Designed in the midsole is a firmer and denser CMEVA foam, which compared to the predecessor, should provide greater stabilty for logging in longer miles.